Awami League Reflects the Mainstream Political Culture of Bangladesh

 Awami League upholds the dignity of the Bengali language and culture

-Awami League was established in the historical backdrops of protesting the despotic behavior of Pakistanis towards the Bengalis and protecting the Bengali language and culture.
-Based on the roots of the nationalist spirit, Awami League gradually made its place in the minds of every Bengali.
-This party planted the seeds of nationalism in the minds of the mass people, on the basis of which people of all walks of life supported the Six Point demand of 1966.
+Awami League was established in the historical backdrops of protesting the despotic behaviour of Pakistanis towards the Bengalis and protecting the Bengali language and culture.
+Based on the roots of the nationalist spirit, the Awami League gradually made its place in the minds of every Bengali.
+This party planted the seeds of nationalism in the minds of the masses, based on which people of all walks of life supported the Six Point demand of 1966.
 As a result, the Awami League won the 1970 election with a landslide.

-After becoming the general secretary of the Awami League in 1953, Bangabandhu travelled around the villages of the country and realized the hardships and needs of people's lives.
-Later, based on the desires of the people, he announced political programs one after another.
+After becoming the general secretary of the Awami League in 1953, Bangabandhu travelled around the country's villages and realized the hardships and needs of people's lives.
+Later, based on the people's desires, he announced political programs one after another.
 Likewise, Sheikh Hasina, after returning to the country in 1981, visited the remote areas of independent Bengal as Awami League president for a decade and consulted experts on the causes of people's poverty and the spirit of liberation.
-So, after formatting the Awami League-led government, she took several initiatives for the removal of manga from the country and created employment opportunities for people.
+So, after formatting the Awami League-led government, she took several initiatives to remove Manga from the country and created employment opportunities for people.

-Bangladesh Awami League has given a manifesto to build the new generation of modern Bengal with digital advancements in the spirit of nationalism and traditional culture of harmony.
+Bangladesh Awami League has given a manifesto to build the new generation of modern Bengal with digital advancements in the spirit of nationalism and a traditional culture of harmony.
 That is why the party has always emphasized universal education and women's empowerment.
-Bangladesh Awami League is implementing the goal of making women folk educated and self-reliant as she can create a humane and smart generation to this end.
+Bangladesh Awami League aims to make women folk educated and self-reliant as she can create a humane and smart generation to this end.

 The Humanitarian State and Philanthropic Politics

-Awami League simultaneously made the regime of the Pakistanis ineffective through a non-cooperation movement throughout March 1971 and reached out to help the helpless people as much as possible after the devastating floods in 1970.
+Awami League simultaneously made the regime of the Pakistanis ineffective through a non-cooperation movement throughout March 1971.
+It reached out to help the helpless people as much as possible after the devastating floods in 1970.
 In that continuation, the Sheikh Hasina-led government and Awami League did not let anyone die in the 1998 floods that inundated 70% of the country.

-Even Bangabandhu’s daughter Sheikh Hasina called upon her party leaders and activists to help the people voluntarily during the lockdown for the Covid-19 pandemic in 2020.
+Even Bangabandhu’s daughter Sheikh Hasina called upon her party leaders and activists to help the people voluntarily during the lockdown of the COVID-19 pandemic in 2020.
 Responding to her call, Awami League leaders and activists braved their lives to save the lives of Covid-affected helpless people.

 Awami League leaders and activists took people infected with the virus to hospital, arranged ambulances, and delivered necessary medical supplies to their homes and food to the helpless people.
-When family members left a person who died in covid-19, is Awami League came forward and buried the body with religious rituals.
+When family members left a person who died of COVID-19, the Awami League came forward and buried the body with religious rituals.

 Apart from Awami League, no other political party in Bangladesh has stood by the people during the Coronavirus crisis.
 Many leaders and activists have sacrificed their lives while volunteering to deal with the worst disaster of the century.
-But, Awami League did not stop public service.
-Awami League was born in 1949 with the aim of achieving liberation, philanthropies and the welfare of the Bengali nation.
+However, the Awami League did not stop public service.
+Awami League was born in 1949 to achieve liberation, philanthropies and the welfare of the Bengali nation.
 The list of the sacrifices of the Awami League leaders and activists is growing longer as the party is growing over time.
 In every crisis in the country, the leaders and activists of this party are dedicating their lives to patriotism and the betterment of the country’s people.

 Awami League and Bangladesh are inseparable from one another

-The main goal of the Bangladesh Awami League is to work diligently and relentlessly for the welfare of the country and its people.
+The main goal of the Bangladesh Awami League is to work diligently and relentlessly for the country's and its people's welfare.
 The politics of Awami League is manifested in the glory of self-sacrifice for the public interest because it is not just a political party, but an integral part of every pulse in the birth of Bangladesh and the rise of the Bengali nation.

-Every political program of Awami League always aims for implementing the philosophy of Bangladesh because the vision of Awami League is creating the philosophy of a humane and dignified Bengali nation.
-Just like the relationship of people with soil, so is the relationship of Bangladesh with Awami League.
+Every political program of Awami League always aims to implement the philosophy of Bangladesh because the vision of Awami League is creating the philosophy of a humane and dignified Bengali nation.
+Just like the relationship of people with soil, so is the relationship of Bangladesh with the Awami League.